accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/methodologie-de-test.md

 The percentage of criteria met is obtained by dividing the number of validated criteria by the number of applicable criteria.

   * Validated criterion: a criterion is validated if it is validated on all the pages in the sample.
 If a criterion is invalidated on only one page in the sample, it cannot be considered valid for calculating the rate.
   * Applicable criterion: for a criterion to be applicable, it only needs to be applicable on one page in the sample.
-The corollary of this is that a criterion is not applicable if it is not applicable on all the pages oin the sample without exception.
+The corollary of this is that a criterion is not applicable if it is not applicable on all the pages in the sample without exception.

 This compliance rate determines the compliance status to be mentioned in the [accessibility statement](../obligations.md#content-of-the-accessibility-statement).